 What I liked about Hoppers

 - Hoppers’ symbol of a jolly man with a big belly & moustache.
-He looks so happy & he makes me laugh, and laughter is good for you.
+Laughter is good for you.

-- It’s a cosy restaurant, with warm golden colours & soft, Indian music in the background.
+- The warm, turmeric-like colours & soft, Indian music in the background.

 What I ate & drink at Hoppers

 - Pennywort, pineapple & ginger juice

 - String hopper served with kiri hodi (coconut mik gravy, fenugreek, fish) & pol sambol (a coconut, fish, onion & red chilli relish).